dagflow-team/dayabay-model-official/README.md

 ## Minimal working example

+If you want to run examples from `extras/mwe`, clone this repository `git clone https://github.com/dagflow-team/dayabay-model-official` and change position to cloned reposiotry `cd dayabay-model-official`.
+However, you can just copy examples that are listed below and run them where you want after installation of package and several others steps:

 1. Install package `pip install dayabay-model-official`
 2. Clone data repository: `git clone https://github.com/dagflow-team/dayabay-data-official`
 3. Create soft link to any data type.
 For example, to `hdf5`-type: `ln -s dayabay-data-official/hdf5 data/`